 After breakfast we visit the battlefields of Isandlwana and Rorke’s Drift – one a crushing British defeat sending shock waves throughout the Empire, the other a valiant stand of just 140 against 4,000 Zulus.
 Brilliantly dramatised in the films Zulu Dawn and Zulu, these two battles, just a day apart, became a defining moment for the British Empire.
 In 1879 at Isandlwana, a depleted force of 1,300 were surprised and outmanoeuvred by a 20,000-strong Zulu army armed with cowhide shields and spears.
 Only a handful survived.
-The next day just 9 miles away, about 140 British soldiers, some wounded, held off 4,000 Zulus for over ten hours at Rorke’s Drift, an action earning eleven Victoria Crosses, the largest number ever awarded in a single engagement.
-Isandlwana particularly, remains a haunting and lonely place, with mass graves marked by simple white stones.
+The next day just 9 miles away, about 140 British soldiers, some wounded, held off 4,000 Zulus for over 10 hours at Rorke’s Drift, an action earning 11 Victoria Crosses, the largest number ever awarded in a single engagement.
+Isandlwana, particularly, remains a haunting and lonely place, with mass graves marked by simple white stones.
 Our specialist Zulu guide will really make those desperate encounters come alive.
 We return to our hotel in the afternoon.
 Lunch is included today.